supergrayfly/spectrrfi-contracts/docs/index.md

 uint256 RATIO_COLLATERAL_TO_DEBT
 ```

-The initial collateral to debt ratio needed to create an offer.
+The initial collateral to debt ratio needed to create an offer (1.5%)

 ### saleOffersCount